 Mental Illness – Treatment & Recovery Supports

 A good and modern behavioral health system is one that emphasizes mental health as essential to overall health and in which prevention works, treatment is effective, and people recover.
-For mental illness, treatment and recovery require a comprehensive and effective continuum of care — together with access to strong community-based supports, including housing.
+For mental illness, treatment and recovery require a comprehensive and effective continuum of care — together with access to strong community-based services and supports, including housing.

 A smiling mom gets a kiss from her toddler in a park